dkitchen/the-lens/README.md

 # the-lens
 Wellness community progress notes, document management, and communication tools.
-Discover, Create, and Love (in a HIPAA compliant manner)
+Magnify and Shine! (in a HIPAA compliant manner)

+The LENS Secure Portal is written in Blazor, C#, and Sqlite.
+It was developed on a Mac and tested/deployed to Rasberry Pi running apache for use by The LENS.
+It's designed to be self-hostable on a very low cost in-house server.
+It may be useful for any organization that provided confidential wellness services such as counseling, classes, group therapy, and mindfulness retreats.
+The system should handle all your intake, progress notes, release of information documents, team-communication and scheduling needs.
+It was also designed to eliminate the need for any cloud-based dependencies or third-party services while being small and simple enough to run on the very cheapest hardware running free software.